iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Dependent ( Output ) should be **Discrete** ( 0 or 1 )
 - Used for **Classification**
 - Probability of Finite Number of Outcomes | Occurence.
-- Output values can be between 0 and 1

 <h3 name='tree'>3.
 Decision Tree</h3>